izuane/BrainPrep_MSUCL/README.md

+**IMPORTANT:** This is a mirror clone of https://github.com/izuane/BrainPrep_ISBI2015

 Note: This is a fork of BrainPrep (link: https://github.com/quqixun/BrainPrep) with the main difference being that I have tweaked this to handle the ISBI2015 dataset (link: https://smart-stats-tools.org/lesion-challenge-2015) instead of ADNI which the original BrainPrep handles.

 **Expected file structure for reorganize.py**